 - Lesbian, Gay, Bisexual, Transgender, Intersex and Queer+ (LGBTIQ+) inclusion

-We also have a Inclusion and Diversity Working Group that listens and responds to the voices of our workforce.
+We also have an Inclusion and Diversity Working Group that listens and responds to the voices of our workforce.

 Secondary students wishing to undertake work experience at the Office for Recreation, Sport and Racing should submit their request in writing before the end of April each year.
 All applications will be reviewed early May with the outcomes notified to all applicants shortly thereafter.
 Work experience placements will be fulfilled between June to December each year.